 WebP is the image format recommended the most when you want to create a faster website.
 The format has smallest file size than other formats — with the same image quality (learn more).
 So, before uploading an image to your website, you can convert it to WebP first.
 Most image editing tools, including Photoshop, have the ability to save an image into WebP format.

 What if the images are already uploaded?
 You can install the Performance Lab plugin.
 It will automatically convert images on your WordPress website, including the ones already uploaded, into WebP.
-Some premium WordPress hosting services, including Kinsta, have a built-in feature to automatically convert images into WebP without needing to install an extra plugin.
+Some WordPress hosting services, including Kinsta, have a built-in feature to automatically convert images into WebP without needing to install an extra plugin.

 3 Ways to Optimize Images in Elementor